frenchu/pragmatic-programming/content/posts/github-multiuser.md

 git config --show-origin --get user.email
 ```

-It should provide different outputs depending on location of the repo inside or outside `~/devel/work/` directory.
+It should provide different outputs depending on the location of the repo inside or outside `~/devel/work/` directory.

-The problem with this configuration is it won't work when you want to clone a new repository.
+The problem with this configuration is that it won't work when you want to clone a new repository.
-It's because `~/devel/work/` directory has to be an existing git repository.
+It's because directories under `~/devel/work/` or the directory itself have to be an existing git repositories.

 You can do `git init` under `~/devel/work/` to create a dummy repo, but it would be rather artificial and hacky.